TheReconPilot/rl-notes/docs/model-free-methods/temporal-difference.md

 ![](https://i.imgur.com/JQ7FC4K.png)

-We have a robot, wanting to reach from the yellow point to the green point, and it is on a cliff.
+We have a robot, wanting to reach from the yellow square to the green square, and it is on a cliff.

 The red squares depict falling off the cliff with a negative reward.